PaddlePaddle/PaddleVideo/docs/en/model_zoo/README.md

 # Introduction

-We integrated video classification model and action localization model in this repo.
+We implemented video classification model and action localization model in this repo.

 ## Model list